facebook/react/docs/docs/07-forms.md

   }
 ```

-This will render an input that always has a value of `Hello!`.
-Any user input will have no effect on the rendered element because React has declared the value to be `Hello!`.
-If you wanted to update the value in response to user input, you could use the `onChange` event:
+User input will have no effect on the rendered element because React has declared the value to be `Hello!`.
+To update the value in response to user input, you could use the `onChange` event:

 ```javascript
   getInitialState: function() {